The phenomenon of the river Severn - the “Severn bore”

-A remarkable phenomenon can be seen on the River Severn, when a powerful stream of water moves in the opposite direction to the river flow.
+A unique phenomenon can be seen on the river Severn (River Severn), when a powerful stream of water moves in the opposite direction of the river.

-The bed of the River Severn cuts through the plateau of the West UK and finishes at the Bristol Channel.
+The river Severn flows on the plateau South of the UK and flows into Bristol Bay (Bristol Channel).
 The normal flow of the river is changed when it is high tide: the biggest tides in the Bristol Bay sometimes reach up to 15 meters in height.

-Several times a year a tidal wave from the Atlantic Ocean rolls its waters into the Bristol Channel and then bursts into a powerful tidal wave in the River Severn traveling at about 20 kilometers per hour forming a wave height of about 3 meters.
+Several times a year tidal wave of the Atlantic Ocean rolls its waters into the Bristol channel, and from there a powerful tidal wave rushes in the river Severn, about 20 kilometers per hour, forming a wave height of about 3 meters.

-The spectacle of the "Severn bore" can be seen in the spring and lasts between one and one and half hours.
-The banks of the river are a good place to view this wonder as well as a great opportunity for surfing and canoeing
+The phenomenon of the “Severn bore” can be seen in the spring and it lasts a magnificence from one to one and a half hours.
+Along the banks of the river are a good place to view this phenomenon, and this is a great opportunity for surfing and Canoeing.